bkeepers/git-history/article.md

 While scientists have crushed the dream of traveling back in time, [Git](http://git-scm.com/) offers control over the fourth dimension for times when the wrongs of the past need corrected.
 The distributed version control system allows commits to be amended, discarded, reordered and modified to scrub data from a repository.

 Before the excitement of witnessing this rare phenomena becomes overwhelming, heed the warnings of an experienced time traveler.
 Git obeys the law of causality; every commit in a git repository is inextricably linked to the commit before it.
 Changing one commit alters all the commits that come after, creating an alternate reality.
 Altering the past can be dangerous and–except in rare circumstances–should only be done if the events being altered have not been observed by anyone else.
-Branches that have already been pushed to a remote should generally never be altered.
+Branches that have already been pushed to a remote should not be altered.

-Hold on as we explore ways to rewrite history with git.
+Join me as we explore ways to rewrite history with git.

 ## Amend Recent History